 The little padlock in your browser and the web address being “https://…” indicate SSL is being used.
-SSL ensures the contents of any data passing to and from the website you are visiting, whilst it can be intercepted cannot be deciphered.
+SSL ensures the contents of any data passing to and from the website you are visiting, whilst it can be intercepted, cannot be deciphered.
 Basically someone could see you went to amazon.com but can’t see what page specifically or what your credit card details were when you bought an item.

-To hide both the content of the pages and what sites you visited from your ISP and potentially any other intruders you will want to use a VPN.
+To hide both the content of the pages and what sites you visited from your internet service provider (ISP) and potentially any other intruders you will want to use a VPN.